 This is a hands-on, introductory course for students interested in learning about the history of art through a wide range of activities including group discussions, written assignments, and studio art projects.
-This course will help you become a life-long learner of the arts while also gaining an appreciation for the materials and art of each time period throughout history.
+This course

 No previous art course or experience is required.